 This module is optional at level 6 for students of Popular Music.
 The module aims to develop your ability to recognise features of a range of jazz styles within a historical context and to put them into practice.
 Characteristic elements of jazz, including structure, harmony, melody, rhythm and improvisational practice, will be studied and applied in performance.

 This module explores London culture through research and writing music criticism, journalism, researching a scene and examining case studies.
 You will publish the materials created and build a unique Kingston University archive.
 You will also have the possibility to create radio journalism along with students from courses in other areas.

 This module deals in depth with the subject of composition for film and television.
 Students explore, through lectures and seminars, the essential technology and techniques that composers for Film and Television need to master.
 Subjects covered include the use of Main Themes, underscoring and the harmonic languages of soundtracks, in both big and small screen contexts.
 Coursework consists of several compositions to image, chosen to encourage musical diversity and exploration of compositional styles, together with a written commentary.

-A good honours degree in music from either the UK or abroad (this may be in a specialist field such as popular music, music education or music technology).
-Typical entry qualifications are an honours degree in music at 2.2 or above (2.1 preferred).
+A 2:2 or above honours degree in music from either the UK or abroad (this may be in a specialist field such as popular music, music education or music technology).

 Where an applicant can produce evidence of relevant experiential learning (eg work as a professional performer or composer), it may be possible to consider a good honours degree in a subject other than music or advanced study in a conservatoire (which has not led to a degree) in lieu of a music degree.